By Dr. Alexandra Sisam ND | Updated by Birgitta Kautz

 Symptoms of chronic infection are similar to but less intense than those of an acute infection.
 However, they remain for a much longer period such as 12 weeks and over.
 Risk factors for this chronic inflammation include nasal polyps, allergies, smoking and others.

-Commonly sinusitis is treated with decongestants (specifically nasal decongestants), antihistamines, antibiotics, pain relievers or nasal sprays.
-Some of these are mucolytics, aimed to provide fast relief of nasal and sinus congestion.
+Antihistamines are mucolytics, aimed to provide fast relief of nasal and sinus congestion.
 By clearing the mucous, they help relieve sinus pressure and sinus pain.

 In traditional medicine, there are many plants prepared as botanicals or as homeopathic to help with the symptoms.
 One of them is sponge cucumber (Luffa operculata) which has been used for centuries in South America.
 When prepared as a homeopathic, it has been shown to decrease swellings associated with sinusitis.
 This is also known for other homeopathic remedies such as Euphorbium and Kreosotum.

 Other tools to support the body in fighting off or even preventing sinusitis include optimizing the immune system.
-Try a diet rich in fruits and vegetables as well as incorporate vital nutrients such as zinc and vitamin C
+Try a diet rich in fruits and vegetables as well as incorporate vital nutrients such as zinc and vitamin C.

 Nasal saline solutions are also effective to flush out and cleanse the nasal cavity.
 This is called nasal irrigation.
 One over-the-counter form of a saline sinus rinse is a tea-pot-like device, known as a neti pot.
+Saline sprays are an easy to use alternative.

-Steam inhalations from hot water or taking hot showers help moisten and soothe irritated tissue or a stuffy nose.
+Breathing in steam from hot water or taking hot showers help moisten and soothe irritated tissue or a stuffy nose.
 Using a humidifier is another great way to increase the humidity of dry air in your house or bedroom.